tkoopman/psCheckPoint/README.md

 Documentation can be found at https://tkoopman.github.io/psCheckPoint/

+psCheckPoint works in both the full desktop verion of PowerShell, as well as PowerShell Core (Win, Linux, OSx).

-# Installation
+## Installation
 `Install-Module -Name psCheckPoint [-Scope CurrentUser]`

+## Update
+`Update-Module -Name psCheckPoint`

+### psCheckPointIA Deprecated
-NOTE: If you have psCheckPointIA module installed, uninstall before installing psCheckPoint v0.5.0+ as they have been merged into the one module, and psCheckPointIA is now deprecated.
+NOTE: If you have psCheckPointIA module installed, uninstall before installing or updating to psCheckPoint v0.5.0+ as they have been merged into the one module, and psCheckPointIA is now deprecated.

 `Uninstall-Module psCheckPointIA`